-As none of these novels were written by currently living authors, I don’t see why I shouldn’t publish this bitter list to give a laugh to those who, like me, feel a bit jaded after over indulging in the recent festivities, so here it is.
+As none of the following novels were written by authors still alive, I don’t see why I shouldn’t publish this uncharitable list to give a laugh to those who, like me, feel in the mood for a bit of good old intolerance, so here it is.

-I warn readers that the list is based on personal prejudice and some of these heroes probably don’t, as ‘heroes’ go, deserve to be on it at all; there are probably much nastier or annoying male leads out there I have yet to meet and find objectionable.
+I warn readers that the list is based on personal prejudice.
+Some of these heroes don’t, as ‘heroes’ go, deserve to be on it at all; there are certainly much nastier or annoying male leads from classic popular novels out there I have yet to meet and find objectionable.

 Oh, and anyone who wants to nominate a vain, annoying, Marty Stu or downright obnoxious male lead in a famous novel by a deceased author is very welcome to do so.